MicrosoftDocs/azure-aks-docs/articles/aks/gpu-cluster.md

 * If you're using an Azure Linux GPU-enabled node pool, automatic security patches aren't applied.
 Refer to your current AKS API version for the default behavior of node OS upgrade channel.

 > [!NOTE]
-> For AKS API version 2023-06-01 or later, the default value for the cluster is *NodeImage*.
-For previous versions, the default value is *None*.
+> For AKS API version 2023-06-01 or later, the default channel for node OS upgrade is *NodeImage*.
+For previous versions, the default channel is *None*.
 To learn more, see [auto-upgrade](./auto-upgrade-node-image.md).

 * [NVadsA10](/azure/virtual-machines/nva10v5-series) v5-series are *not* a recommended SKU for GPU VHD.
 * Updating an existing node pool to add GPU isn't supported.